JacobFV/Artificial-Intelligence-Principle-and-Practice/_pages/home.md

 layout: home
 title: Home
 permalink: /
-description: Deep-learning focussed intro to AI from theory to code.
+description: 8-day journey to the cutting-edge artificial intelligence theory and technique.

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"